-- Your baby starts hearing certain sounds, such as your heartbeat, by about the 18th week of pregnancy.
-After the 18th week, the baby’s hearing improves and he or she will be able to hear your voice.
+- Your baby will start to hear certain sounds, such as your heartbeat, by about the 18th week of pregnancy.
+Your baby’s hearing will continue to improve and they will be able to hear your voice.

 - Your baby’s eyes may open as early as the 20th week.
 Before this, the eyelids have been sealed shut.
-However, your baby’s eyes can’t see anything until the third trimester.
+However, your baby’s eyes cannot see anything until the third trimester.

 - Fine hair and a white waxy substance cover and protect your baby’s skin.
-The skin is very thin, loose and wrinkled.
-In the third trimester, some fat will start to show up under the skin to fill it in a little.
+The skin is thin, loose, and wrinkled.
+In the third trimester, some fat will start to fill in under the skin.

 Copyright © American Academy of Family Physicians